 - It is important that you are honest with all of your healthcare providers regarding any travel history.
 Regardless of where you’ve travelled to, we are happy to provide you with great care.
 We ask these questions to ensure we can provide you with the best care and keep our other patients and staff safe.

-- Visitors for patients who are near death
+- A patient who is near death

-- One support person or visitor for a person giving birth
+- A person giving birth

-- One support person or visitor for a patient undergoing surgery
+- A patient undergoing surgery

 Visitors are asked to refrain from bringing outside food into the hospital.
 Food will be permitted if it is part of a patient’s care plan or specific cultural practice requires outside food and drink.
-In these cases, food brought in sealable, wipeable containers.
+In these cases, food must be brought in sealable, wipeable containers.
 Use of hospital fridges and/or microwaves will not be permitted.

 We understand the impact this may have on patients and families, and urge families and loved ones to keep in touch with patients by phone or using other visual technologies.
+Click here to learn about our Video Family Visit program.